The Sources of Extreme Ultraviolet and Soft X-ray Backgrounds: Proximity effects

 \section{Proximity effects}

 The uncertainties in derived metal ion column densities in the previous section neglect the possibility that the ionization state of circumgalactic gas could be affected by the ionizing flux of the host galaxy.
 Within some radius, local galactic sources will dominate the cosmic EUV/soft X-ray background in ionizing photon flux.
-Constraining the location of this radius may improve models of both galaxy-scale feedback physics and photoionization rates of different highly-ionized metals in the CGM.
-Because highly-ionized metals are major coolants of gas in the CGM, order unity changes in their ionization fractions can have an order unity effect on the inferred rates of gas accretion.
-Furthermore, the low ionization states of metals tend to arise in $10^4$K gas, with their ionization states set predominantly by the photoionizing radiation background.
+The low to mid ionization states of metals tend to arise in $10^4$K gas, with their ionization states set predominantly by the photoionizing radiation background.
 Thus, knowledge of the UV background is critical for estimating the densities and metallicities of the clouds that these lower ions trace.
-For example, the inferred densities for these clouds using standard ionizing background models is an order of magnitude smaller than predicted by standard two-phase theoretical models \citep{werk14, werk16, mcquinn17}.
-Modifications to the UV background have been hypothesized as a potential solution.
+For example, the inferred densities for these clouds using standard ionizing background models is an order of magnitude smaller than predicted by pressure equilibrium with the virialized phase \citep{werk14, werk16, mcquinn17}.
+Modifications to the UV background have been hypothesized as a potential solution, likely requiring a $1-2$ order of magnitude enhancement from unknown sources at $\sim 100$eV \citep{werk16}.
+In addition, because highly-ionized metals are major coolants of gas in the CGM, order unity changes in their ionization fractions from local emissions translate to order unity changes in their cooling rates when the major coolants are predominantly photoionized, potentially impacting the rate at which galaxies are fed gas.

-We compare the angular-averaged intensity from local galactic sources (i.e. ISM and XRBs) to that from the global background to determine the ``proximity radius:" the distance from a galaxy where local and background sources contribute equally to the radiation.
+We compare the angular-averaged intensity from local galactic sources ( i.e. ISM, XRBs, and SSSs) to that from the global background to determine the ``proximity radius:" the distance from a galaxy where local and background sources contribute equally to the radiation.
 The proximity radius for a galaxy is given by

 where $L_{\nu}$ is the local galactic specific luminosity.
 We have evaluated the equation at a $J_{\nu}$ characteristic of our ionizing background calculations, and for an $L_{\nu}$ at the maximum of what we find in our galactic source models.
 Thus, we conclude that the proximity region is unlikely to extend beyond $\sim 100~$kpc, a smaller extent then inferred for many absorbers in the CGM and especially the \OVI\ \citep{tumlinson11, prochaska11, johnson15, werk16}.\footnote{See the appendix in \citet{mcquinn17} for generic arguments that the proximity region must have extent less than $\lesssim 100~kpc$.} We note that this expression treats sources as if they are residing at $r<r_{\nu, \rm prox}$; this will generally \emph{overestimate} the proximity radius in the case of emission extending beyond this radius (which may happen in the CGM).